 He’s about as basic as you can find in this game when it comes to his abilities.
 He’s a man with a gun who can sprint and heal.
 He’s not a talking gorilla or a robot.
 He’s just a man who believes in justice.

-Soldier: 76’s main tool of justice is his Heavy Pulse Rifle, an automatic rifle that deals out up to 19 damage per bullet.
-It has damage drop-off, but as a hitscan hero, he is integral for helping in taking down slippery foes like Tracer, Genji, or Pharah.
+Soldier: 76’s main tool of justice is his Heavy Pulse Rifle, an automatic rifle that deals up to 20 damage per bullet.
+It has damage drop-off, but as a hitscan hero, he’s integral for helping in taking down slippery foes like Tracer, Hammond, or Pharah.

-The clip of the rifle has 25 shots and his reload time is super short at 1.5 seconds, allowing him to constantly deal damage to anyone and anything on the battlefield.
-The main thing to keep in mind when trying to master his primary fire is that the hitscan hitbox increases the longer you hold down the trigger.
-This means that Soldier is only hitscan-accurate in short bursts of three bullets, and will become most inaccurate at nine shots and onward.
+The magazine of the rifle has 25 shots and his reload time is super short at 1.5 seconds, allowing him to constantly deal damage to anyone and anything on the battlefield.
+The main thing to keep in mind when trying to master his primary fire is that the spread increases the longer you hold down the trigger.
+This means that Soldier is only pinpoint-accurate in short bursts of three bullets, and will become most inaccurate at nine shots and onward.

 Learning the cadence of Soldier: 76’s hitscan accuracy, on top of landing headshots, is the key to maximizing his damage potential.
 Most importantly, however, is positioning.
-A Soldier who masters the high ground or keeps his distance while chipping away at his foes can turn a game around very quickly.
+A Soldier player who masters the high ground or keeps his distance while chipping away at his foes can turn a game around very quickly.
 The reason high ground is so important is that it gives Soldier: 76 a two-fold advantage.
 First, he’ll be able to land headshots easier because the head hitbox will be the most exposed part of his enemies.
 Second, many heroes in Overwatch don’t have vertical mobility, and that means Soldier: 76 can rain bullets down with relative safety.

 “Smells like victory”